Bezzy/php_app/README.md

 ## No MVC pattern
 MVC pattern allows for better code management and is well suited for web application.
-There nothing here guiding the flow of data.
+There is nothing here guiding the flow of data.

 ## No dependencies injections
 The code relies a lot on getting the instance of an object to pass data.